Gerald Weissmann: Early life and education

 Weissmann was born in Vienna, Austria, on August 7, 1930, to Adolf and Greta (Lustbader) Weissmann.
 His family, being Jewish, fled the Nazis and immigrated to the United States in 1938, and Gerald and his family became naturalized American citizens in 1943.
-After the Bronx High School of Science, he received a B.A. from Columbia University in 1950 and his M.D. from New York University in 1954.
+After attending the Bronx High School of Science, he received a B.A. from Columbia University in 1950 and an M.D. from New York University (NYU) in 1954.
 He also pursued an early career in art, exhibiting at a major New York gallery.

 Career

-After clinical training at Mount Sinai Hospital, New York in New York City and active service as captain in the U.S. Army Medical Corps, he took a research fellowship in the Department of Biochemistry at NYU (1958–59) under Nobel laureate Severo Ochoa.
+After clinical training at Mount Sinai Hospital, in New York City, and active service as captain in the U.S. Army Medical Corps, he did a research fellowship in the Department of Biochemistry at NYU.
+(1958–59) under Nobel laureate Severo Ochoa.
 Lewis Thomas then selected him as chief medical resident at Bellevue Hospital Center (1959–60).
-Weissmann next worked at the Strangeways Research Laboratory, Cambridge England, studying cell biology under Dame Honor B. Fell to 1962.
-He returned to N.Y.U.
-School of Medicine, and was on its faculty for the rest of his career.
+Weissmann next worked at the Strangeways Research Laboratory, in Cambridge, England, studying cell biology under Dame Honor B. Fell until 1962.
+He then returned to the NYU School of Medicine, joining its faculty, where he remained for the rest of his career.
 In 1964 and 1969, he was a visiting investigator at the Babraham Institute in Cambridge, England; in 1973-1974 he was awarded a Guggenheim Foundation scholarship at the Centre de Physiologie et d'Immunologie Cellulaires, Hôpital Saint-Antoine at Sorbonne University, Paris, as a visiting investigator; and as visiting fellow at the William Harvey Research Institute at the Queen Mary University of London, in 1987.

-Weissmann became Professor of Medicine at N.Y.U. in 1970, and served as director of the Division of Rheumatology from 1973 to 1999.
-Starting in 1970, he spent summers as an investigator and lecturer and served for 18 years as a trustee (later emeritus) at the Marine Biological Laboratory Woods Hole, MA.
-He was best known for having presented evidence that rheumatoid arthritis is an immune complex disease (provoked perhaps by genetic programs that misdirect immune responses to oral bacteria).
+Weissmann became Professor of Medicine at NYU in 1970, and served as director of the Division of Rheumatology from 1973 to 1999.
+Starting in 1970, he spent summers as an investigator and lecturer and served for 18 years as a trustee (later emeritus) of the Marine Biological Laboratory Woods Hole, MA.
+He was best known for having presented evidence that rheumatoid arthritis is an immune-complex disease (provoked perhaps by genetic programs that misdirect immune responses to oral bacteria).
 His laboratory found that crises in systemic lupus erythematosus are provoked by intravascular complement activation.
 Using a tissue culture system containing a mixture of both leukocytes and endothelial cells, he pioneered studies in both leukocyte activation (via complement component 5a, immune complexes, etc.), and the role of salicylates and corticosteroids in cell signaling and adhesion (NF-κB and MAP kinases of MAPK3, MAPK1, and mitogen-activated protein kinase kinase).